-If you have a vision of a different preferred future, and you can get into detail about what that would mean for not only you but those around you too, then you're ready to see a therapist. identified so much with your issue that it is now an intrinsic part of you.
+If you have a vision of a different preferred future, and you can get into detail about what that would mean for not only you but those around you too, then you're ready to see a therapist.
+Or have you identified so much with your issue that it is now an intrinsic part of you?
 You may feel that you cannot even imagine life without anxiety or depression.

 And yet there are so many people living happily and meeting life's challenges so it can't be a foregone conclusion that you HAVE TO feel this way.